My-UofE/ECM1410-REFDEF-Workshop-Instructions/README.md

 # REFDEF Workshop:

-Judst to say last Friday I also provided a demo user interface class that can be used to test your code.
-Instructions are at the very bottom of this page.
-If the test user interface code does not run when used in conjunction with your MessageBoard.java backend, this is indicative of an issue i.e. you may be graded 0 for the workshop.
-Please visit Harrison 107 between 9:35-12:25 on Tuesday morning if you have an issue you cannot solve yourself.

 A note on exceptions. **The `MessageBoard.java` class is not meant to catch any exceptions** and the methods should throw those as listed in the `MessageBoardInterface.java` (they get handled by the user interface system.

-## MessageBoard java project
+## MessageBoard java project (with post tags and reply functionality)

 In this workshop we are going to create a messageboard application in which users can add and view posts.
+This is similar to the tasks in Workshop 9 but have been revised for the REFDEF assessment, so please read and follow the updated instructions.

-Note for this workshop you do not need to work within a java project folder structure and should keep all files in the working directory.
+Note for this workshop you can initially keep all files in the working directory.
+Once you have the code working you can organise it into a strucutred project (see instructions below).

 ### `Post.java`